yourlocalhero-org/ylh-form/README.md

 ### nvm

-This projects uses [nvm](https://github.com/creationix/nvm) so make sure you have that installed to use the correct version of node.
+This projects uses [nvm](https://github.com/creationix/nvm) either install and use that or match the node version found in `.nvmrc` file to ensure all the packages work.

 Inside the project root directory:

 ```bash